-A comprehensive description of ONRSR’s structure and functions, as prescribed under section 13 of the Rail Safety National Law, can be found on this website and through corporate publications, such as the Annual Report, Corporate Plan and Statement of Intent.
-Please refer to the page About ONRSR and the Publications and forms page.
+A comprehensive description of ONRSR’s structure and functions, as prescribed under section 13 of the Rail Safety National Law, can be found on this website and through corporate publications, such as the Annual Report, Corporate Plan and Statement of Intent - refer to the Publications page.

 The Rail Safety National Law promotes the effective involvement of relevant stakeholders, including the public as appropriate, in the provision of safe railway operations through consultation and cooperation.

 The functions of ONRSR largely affect the public indirectly via its regulatory work with rail transport operators, rail safety workers and others involved in railway operations.
 Many of the types of regulatory decisions made by ONRSR are open to review and appeal processes, providing affected parties formal avenues to question the decision or decision-making process.

 ONRSR organises a number of committees to encourage the participation of key stakeholders and has formal mechanisms for handling complaints, including confidential reports through the Australian Transport Safety Bureau’s confidential reporting scheme, which may trigger a review of ONRSR policies and procedures.

 ONRSR and Rail Safety National Law make publicly available a variety of documentation, including:

 Documents are generally available on the ONRSR website and may also be inspected, by appointment between 9.00am to 5.00pm on weekdays (excluding public holidays), at the National Office of ONRSR located at Level 1, 75 Hindmarsh Square, Adelaide South Australia.

 ONRSR also holds the following broad categories of documents.
 Pursuant to the FOI Act, some of these documents may be exempt documents: